 To be successful in your case against the employer’s retaliation, you’ll need to pay attention to some of the relevant factors that can help you to prove your case.
 For example, the time between filing the claim and retaliation makes a difference, such as if you were retaliated against immediately after (or very soon after) filing the claim.
 Any communications of anger or disappointment from your supervisor regarding your workers’ compensation claim will also be important.
 Further, if the retaliatory act differs from the employers’ usual actions, this will help your case too.
 Finally, if the employer cannot offer a consistent explanation, then you have a stronger case.

 It is not easy to prove retaliation, and it is not easy to stand up against the power of your employer and the company and lawyers that may stand behind them.
 Contact a workers’ compensation attorney can be the difference between success and failure in such cases, so contact one right away for a free consultation and assessment of your claim.
 Keep in mind that you only have three years to file a claim, from the date of the retaliatory action, so don’t let the statute run out.

 What are the rules for minors and mentally incompetent individuals?

 The rules are a bit different for minors and mentally incompetent adults.
 They are entitled to the same workers’ compensation benefits if they are injured at work, and they will receive the same form of wage compensation.
-However, there are no statutory limits for minors until someone is appointed as trustee to represent them.
+However, there are no statutory limits for minors until someone is appointed as a trustee to represent them.

 The Industrial Commission can appoint a guardian ad litem or the county clerk may appoint a general guardian or guardian of the estate.
 If the Industrial Commission appoints someone, then this person cannot receive compensation on the minor’s behalf.
-However, a court appointed guardian can receive the compensation, as can the Clerk of the Court, a trustee with power of attorney, and/or a parent or guardian.
+However, a court-appointed guardian can receive the compensation, as can the Clerk of the Court, a trustee with power of attorney, and/or a parent or guardian.